gitfrid/CzechFOI-StackSim/README.md

     <br> Some get vac on specific days.
 (Doses curve from real FOI data)
     <br> Compare how many people die in each group (Normalized):
     <br> Vaccinated (vx), Unvaccinated (uvx)
-    <br> The idea is to see whether vx people die less often than uvx people — assuming everyone is otherwise equal.
+    <br> The idea is to see whether vx people die as often than uvx people — assuming everyone is otherwise equal.

 <br>**But in practice, the code:**
     <br> Assigns a death date to everyone randomly ✅